 Sometimes putting an iron to delicate fabrics can ruin them and so dry cleaning is how many avoid potential disasters.
 An alternative to care for your clothes would be to use a wrinkle release product when you wash it at home and a good quality steamer to get rid of those wrinkles.
-Both option are less abrasive / damaging than an iron and steamers can make your clothes look fresh off the clothing store rack.
+Both options are less abrasive/damaging than an iron and steamers can make your clothes look fresh off the clothing store rack.

 5. Spot clean stains ASAP

 Some stains can only be taken out by the dry cleaners however if you spot clean stains on your clothes as soon as they happen, you can get rid of the stains on your own and prolong the wear time of your clothing before you have to take them to the cleaners.
 Tip: Keep a spot cleaning pen in your purse.

 6. Wear your "dry clean only" clothes more than once between cleanings

 Yup, you can do this!
 Spray your clothes lightly with some none staining delicate fabric freshener and run your steamer over them and voila - your clothing is fresh and crisp again!
 Not only will wearing your clothes more than once help you save money but you'll also be getting the most cost per wear.

 If all else fails and you just have to dry clean your clothing or you can't give up dry cleaning entirely, why not shop around for a cheaper dry cleaner?
 Many dry cleaners will offer discounts on certain days of the week or based on your frequency so shop around to see what's out there.

 Are you guilty of dry cleaning everything you own?
 Tried any of the above tips?
 How else do you save money on your dry cleaning costs?